RedPillAnalytics/checkmate-examples-archive/obi/README.md

 }
 ```

+When using OBIEE's BAR utilities, the only way to create the BAR file is by exporting it from an instance of OBIEE.
+This was an unfortunate choice because it reinforces the pattern common in aging legacy tools that the *gold copy* of our content and code exist *in environments* instead of in source control systems like Git.
+And checking whole BAR files into source control is silly: it would be unusable with even the simplies branching strategy.

+We've written Checkmate to enhance the BAR process by dismantling the BAR file on the way into source control, and reassembling on the way out.
+The BAR file is really just a zip file with a manifest, so of course we unzip before copying it to source control.
+But we also convert the binary metadata file into MDS-XML for storage in Git, and rebuild the binary during the BAR assembly process.

-With OBI's traditional BAR tooling, BAR files have to be generated from an OBIEE instance, but we've written Checkmate to be able to generate BAR files directory from source control.
-Similar to what we did with distribution files, we'll build and publish our BAR file:
+So let's build an publish a BAR file from source control, similar to what we did with distribution files:

 ```bash
 ./gradlew obi:publish --console=plain